luxfi/coreth/README.md

 - `txpool`
 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing the C-Chain config to AvalancheGo [here.](https://docs.avax.network/nodes/maintain/chain-config-flags/#c-chain-configs)
+To enable the other namespaces see the instructions for passing the C-Chain config to Lux Node [here.](https://docs.lux.network/nodes/maintain/chain-config-flags/#c-chain-configs)
-Full documentation for the C-Chain's API can be found [here.](https://docs.avax.network/apis/avalanchego/apis/c-chain/)
+Full documentation for the C-Chain's API can be found [here.](https://docs.lux.network/apis/node/apis/c-chain/)

 ## Compatibility

-The C-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) [Metamask](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) and [Truffle.](https://docs.avax.network/build/tutorials/smart-contracts/using-truffle-with-the-avalanche-c-chain)
+EVM-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) [Metamask](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) and [Truffle.](https://docs.avax.network/build/tutorials/smart-contracts/using-truffle-with-the-avalanche-c-chain)

-## Differences Between Avalanche C-Chain and Ethereum
+## Differences Between LUX C-Chain and Ethereum

 ### Atomic Transactions